Congressional Votes Related to the Israel-Hamas Conflict

 H.Amdt.
 819 to H.R.
 5961

-Expresses a sense of Congress that Qatar should condemn Hamas, turn over Hamas leadership to US and Israeli custody, and pledge never to facilitate the transfer of covered Iranian funds to Iran.
+Expresses a sense of Congress that Qatar should condemn Hamas, turn over Hamas leadership to U.S. and Israeli custody, and pledge to never facilitate the transfer of covered Iranian funds to Iran.

 11/30/2023

-Agreed to (Voice Vote)
+Agreed to (voice vote)

 H.R.
 6679